sentienhq/Sentien-Launcher/qa-suite.md

 * [ ] Picking a theme in the settings updates the main screen theme
 * [ ] Loader circle is properly tinted according to the primary color
 * [ ] Launcher icon is properly tinted according to the primary color
-* [ ] Zeno bar background is properly tinted according to the primary color
+* [ ] Sentien bar background is properly tinted according to the primary color
 * [ ] Notification bar is of the selected color on the main screen theme

 #### Icons pack